kinten108101/gnome-builder/README.md

-# Builder
+# Kinten's Builder

-Develop software for GNOME
+The GNOME Builder application but with no text editor area.

 ## Helpful Links